namespacecomm/.github/profile/README.md

 <!-- First Panel (Social Icons) -->

 <h2 align="center">
-    🎉 Welcome to The nameSpace Community 🎉
+    🎉 Welcome to The NAMESPACE Community 🎉
 </h2> <br />
     <p align = "center">
     <a href="" /></a>